The Ultimate Florida Fishing Experience

 How do you fish for bass in Florida?

-Bass in Florida always feeds early morning, especially when the water is coolest and almost exclusively in the summertime.
-The two most common techniques to catch bass are artificial lures or live-bait, both effectively work around underwater vegetation or moving water.
-Common artificial lures are, topwater baits like poppers, swimbaits, and buzz-baits can be particularly successful.
-In breezy conditions, cast and quickly retrieve lures such as spinnerbaits, chatter baits, and lipless crankbaits which are all popular on lakes like Okeechobee, Lake Kissimmee, and the entire chain of lakes.
+Common artificial lures are, that topwater baits like poppers, swimbaits, and buzz-baits can be particularly successful.
+In breezy conditions, cast and quickly retrieve lures such as spinnerbaits, chatter baits, and lipless crankbaits which are all popular on lakes like Okeechobee, and Lake Kissimmee, and the entire chain of waterways.

-Can you catch bass mid day?
+Can you catch bass mid-day?

 Do you need a Florida fishing license to fish from the shore?